You are here

 Deer are adaptable animals, often found in unlikely or unexpected areas for such a large species.
 They can be serious garden pests even in residential areas where the house density is more than two houses per acre.
 As our urban communities move farther and farther into rural landscapes, deer damage becomes an increasing occurrence.

 Deer are ruminants with four-chambered stomachs.
 One deer can eat up to 6–8 pounds of plant material each day.
 Because of their complex digestive system, deer can and will eat anything, including pebbles and twigs!
-Control strategies for deer are more complicated than those for smaller animals.
+Control strategies for deer are more complicated than for smaller animals.
 Large-scale exclusion, repellents, and scare devices are all viable control options.
 Deer have a volmolfactory gland that allows them to not only smell and taste, but actually perform a combination of the two.
 Therefore, repellent products must deter based on taste and scent.
 Table 1 lists some common commercial deer-repellent products and their active ingredients.

 Table 1.
 Commercially available deer-repellent products.